daanrutten/multi-authentication/README.md

 app.use("/public", preAuthRoute);
 // The firebaseRoute exposes the POST /signInWithFirebase route app.use("/public", firebaseRoute);
+// The tokenRoute exposes the POST /signInWithToken route app.use("/public", tokenRoute);
 // The authRoute is middleware to ensure a valid authorization header and provides the user and provider as locals app.use("/auth", authRoute);